Jahswaygo/Jahswaygo/README.md

 <h3 align="center">Passionate Software Engineering Student 🚀 | Problem Solver 💡 | Tech Enthusiast 🖥️</h3>
 <br/>

 I'm Jahmil and I am a 3rd-year Software Engineering student based in Mississauga 🏫.
 I'm enthusiastic about learning new skills and working on software and hardware projects that challenge my abilities and ignite my creativity 🕹️.
-I've undertaken various individual and group projects, which have enhanced my skills and given me the confidence to bring innovative ideas to life.
-I'm also an active member of student groups like Ryerson Formula Racing 🏎️ and Ryerson International Hyperloop 🚄, where I lead the Guidance, Navigation & Control - Data Acquisition System Team.
-My combination of academic strength 📚 and practical experience allows me to continuously evolve and improve myself 🦾.
+Through various individual and group projects, I've honed my skills and gained the confidence to bring innovative ideas to life.
+My strong academic foundation 📚 combined with practical experience fuels my continuous evolution and self-improvement 🦾.

 - 🔭 I’m currently working on **A Playlist Converter**
 - 🌱 I’m currently learning **Python and C#**